Web development ·

 ]

-If you want to use the Linode storage as your default storage, you can now add the following to your .env-file.
+If you want to use Linode storage as your default storage, add this to your .env file:

 FILESYSTEM_DISK=linode